2023 FIFA Women's World Cup final: Officials

 On 18 August 2023, FIFA named American official Tori Penso as the referee for the final.
 She became the first American referee to officiate a World Cup final after previously being the head referee for four matches of the World Cup including the semi-final between Australia and England, thus becoming the third referee ever and the first since Ivan Eklind in the 1934 men's World Cup to officiate a single World Cup semi-final and the final.
 Penso had been a FIFA international referee since 2021, refereed the 2021 NWSL Championship Game and had also become the first female referee in Major League Soccer history.
 Her assistants, Brooke Mayo and Kathryn Nesbitt, were also from the United States.
 They were joined by fourth official Yoshimi Yamashita of Japan.
+Tatiana Guzman led the video assistant referee team.
+Guzman was assisted by Pol van Boekel, Ella De Vries, and Armando Villareal.
+Carol Anne Chenard and Drew Fischer served as standby VARs.

 Team selection

 From their 2022 Women's Euro team that beat Spain in Brighton and Hove before winning that tournament, England could not call up captain Leah Williamson, player of the tournament and top scorer Beth Mead, or Fran Kirby due to knee injuries.
 The World Cup squad included some returning senior players and new young players instead.
 One of the young players called up after the 2022 Euro, Lauren James, was available to play in the final after a straight red card against Nigeria in the round of 16 resulted in her being suspended for the quarter-final and semi-final.

 Following the 2022 Euro, a group of 15 Spain players boycotted matches due to a dispute with the Royal Spanish Football Federation (RFEF) and manager Jorge Vilda.
 Several continued to boycott, with others excluded, and only 3 of the 15 were included in the World Cup squad.
 Two-time reigning Ballon d'Or Féminin winner Alexia Putellas was available for the tournament after recovering from an ACL injury.
 Oihane Hernández was available for the final after having accumulated two yellow cards and missing the semi-final.

 Both of the teams were considered golden generations of the women's game in their countries, though each missing key players through the injuries and boycott.

 The combined tournament squads of England and Spain featured eleven players who, at the time the match was played, were signed to Barcelona; ten (eight for Spain, two for England) played in the final.
 (Note: Including returning transfer Ona Batlle and Laia Codina, who was reported to be leaving the club in the days before the match.)
 The teammates had joked about meeting each other in the final, without truly expecting it.
 Ahead of the match, the awareness of each others' strengths and weaknesses was a point of discussion, as were the Barcelona players who had refused to play for Spain.